Derpitron/Derpitron/README.md

 # Hi 👋, I'm Derpitron
+## A.k.a Aadhithya Narayanan Madhusudhanan

 ![kde-5.18-nord.png](kde-5.18-nord.png)

+Currently studying Data Science and AI/Machine Learning in High school.

 I work on many different projects as a hobby, most of them either abandoned or in "indefinite hiatus".
 If you really want something done, send me an email or file an issue.
 Here's some markdown magic: